Denis2054/Hands-on-Chatbots/README.md

 Denis Rothman graduated from Sorbonne University and l'Université Paris-Diderot, writing one of the very first word2matrix embedding solutions.
 He began his career authoring one of the first AI cognitive Chatbot 30+ years ago applied to a cognitive & digitized language teaching Cse
 ##hatbot.
-He customized it for Moët et Chandon (LVMH) and scores of companies in various forms.[more...]
+He customized it for Moët et Chandon (LVMH) and scores of companies in various forms.[Article]
 (https://www.linkedin.com/pulse/did-you-miss-ai-parsing-train-denis-rothman)<br/>
 He has authored a profit orientated AI resource optimizing system written in Horn Clauses in Prolong for IBM and implemented in corporate environments.
 He also transposed it in C++, Java and presently in Python/Tensorflow.
 In the years after, he authored an AI APS (Advanced Planning and Scheduling) solution based on cognitive patterns.
 This #AI software is used worldwide to this day in the aerospace, train, energy, apparel and many other corporate fields.